Adam Johansson

 Adam Johansson (born 21 February 1983) is a Swedish former professional footballer who played as a defender.
 Born in Gothenburg, Johansson played for Västra Frölunda IF in the Superettan before moving IFK Göteborg in the Allsvenskan in 2005.
 With Göteborg, he won the Allsvenskan in 2007 and the Swedish Cup in 2008, before he signed with Seattle Sounders FC.
-He also has played for the Swedish national team in 18 appearances, including 2010 World Cup qualifying and 2014 World Cup qualifying.
+He also has played for the Sweden national team in 18 appearances, including 2010 World Cup qualifying and 2014 World Cup qualifying.

 Club career

 IFK Göteborg

 After playing for two local clubs and Västra Frölunda IF, he joined IFK Göteborg in 2005.
 After initially not featuring regularly, he firmly established himself as the club's first-choice right back, starting at that position in 24 out of 26 Allsvenskan matches in 2007 as the club won the Allsvenskan title.
 During the 2009 season Johansson also started games at left back.
 In December 2010, he was targeted by English club Sunderland and Italian club Fiorentina for transfer, but stayed with Göteborg.